bllanos/linear-probe/README.md

 ## Environment
 - MATLAB R2016b and later were used for development, but earlier releases will likely work.
-- Requires the Image Processing Toolbox, and the Computer Vision Systems Toolbox.
+- Requires the Image Processing Toolbox, the Computer Vision Systems Toolbox, and the Statistics and Machine Learning toolbox (just for PCA).
 - Live video processing uses the MATLAB Support Package for USB Webcams, and the Image Acquisition Toolbox in combination with the Image Acquisition Toolbox Support Package for Point Grey Hardware,